roelderickx/hm-render-mapnik/CONFIG.md

     advanced: {}
 ```
 When all is in place you have to regenerate the XML style (see [above](#configuring-the-stylesheet)) before rendering maps with elevation lines.

-## Roadmap

-* Inclusion of copyright text on the bottom of each page, as requested by [OpenStreetMap](http://www.openstreetmap.org/copyright).
-* A new stylesheet allowing the map to be printed in black and white.
-There is nothing wrong with the OpenStreetMap stylesheet, but when printed the difference between for example water and forest is not clear.
-Text is not always readable and some information is irrelevant for hiking or cycling.
-* Hillshading.
-There is an experimental script to import elevation data as hillshading in the database but the subject needs more studying first.

 ## License